-When we look at freight, Food Fuel and Fiber are the most prominent and important discussions and priorities we have.
+When we look at freight in the light of Food, Fuel and Fiber which are some of the most prominent and important discussions and priorities we have.
 There is a heavy dependency on freight by the abundant Agricultural Communities and Energy Sector.
 Industries are producing Food, Fiber and Fuel all around us as we sit amidst grain and cotton fields, sheep and goat herds and perched on the edge of the Permian Basin as well as other gas and oil fields.
 Renewable Energy is also abundant here in warm sunny West Texas with Solar Fields and Wind Generation Fields going in with more to come in the future.